 - The price stated is exclusive of VAT.
-Purchasers in the UK will be charged VAT at the standard rate in addition to the price stated.
+Customers will be charged VAT at the UK's standard rate in addition to the price stated.

-- From enrolling a user on the course, you will have 90 days access to the course and its assessment / certification.
+- From accepting the invite, the learner will have 90 days access to the course and its assessment / certification.

-- During your enrolment period you will have 3 attempts to pass the assessment.
+- During your enrolment period you will have three attempts to pass the assessment.
 Only if you pass the assessment will a certificate be available for download.
-The assessment pass mark is 80%.
+The assessment pass mark is 80 per cent.

 - Please check the recommended devices / web browsers for this course, before purchase.

-- Please check who this course if for, before purchase.
+- Please check who this course is for, before purchase.